Skip to content

 Lecture 03.
 Make the Repository Your Single Source of Truth

+This isn't an exaggeration.
 Think about what an agent's inputs actually are: system prompts and task descriptions, file contents from the repository, and tool execution output.
 That's it.
 Your Slack history, Jira tickets, Confluence pages, and that architecture decision you discussed with a colleague over coffee on Friday afternoon — the agent can't see any of it.
+It can't "go ask someone" or "search the chat history."
+It's an engineer locked inside the repository — everything outside, it knows nothing about.

-OpenAI's harness engineering article states this bluntly: information that doesn't exist in the repo, doesn't exist for the agent.
+OpenAI states this bluntly: information that doesn't exist in the repo, doesn't exist for the agent.
 They call this the "repo as spec" principle — the repository itself is the highest-authority specification document.

 Anthropic's long-running agents documentation echoes this: persistent state is a necessary condition for long-task continuity.
 Cross-session knowledge recoverability directly determines task success rates.
 And this state must exist in the repository — because that's the only stable, accessible storage the agent has.